chuma-beep/Problem-Solving-Strategies/Getting-Started/Understand-the-problem.md

-Undrstanding the problem also involves breaking down the problem into smaller parts.
+Understanding the problem also involves breaking down the problem into smaller parts.
 We need to find out what is the input available and what is the desired output.

 Example
 Consider a scenario where we have a total of 22 football players and we need to get the highest performers in other to separate them into starting eleven and second eleven.